What Does it Mean to Socially Transition?

 Changing the title associated with you.
 In addition to Mr and Mrs, Mx is a gender-neutral title that can be used before a person’s name.

 It is important to note that not everybody wants to transition to the same extent, or in the same way.
 Plus, not everyone can safely socially transition.
-Trans Medical Research recognises all trans people, regardless of their ability to publicly affirm their gender identity.
+Trans Health Research recognises all trans people, regardless of their ability to publicly affirm their gender identity.

 If you do want to start exploring your gender identity, whether in public or in private, this section will give you some tools to start experimenting with your presentation.